DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: APPROACH

-Under the assumption that the distributions of healthy source and target domain data are brought closer together, it is possible to decrease the distance between the source and target domain distributions of other categories.
-In this paper, the difference features in DDCNN serves as the features to perform domain adaptation.
-Due to the use of the difference features, the target distribution of the features in both domains are zero-centered.
-Hence, different from \cite{Wen2018}, we do not need to calculate the domain distance, such as MMD (Maximum Mean Discrepancy) distance, and minimize the domain distance.
-In this paper, we only need to make each element of the difference features be zero, and the DA loss used in this paper is shown as follows,

-Minimize the DA loss can make the difference features of all-healthy samples in target domain closer to zero and their distribution closer to that of all-healthy samples in source domain.
+where $\mathcal{X}_{AH}$ denotes the group of the all-healthy real-flight samples, which can be collected from an individual flight. $n_{AH}$ is the number of samples in $\mathcal{X}_{AH}$.
+Minimizing the DA loss can make the difference features of all-healthy samples in target domain closer to zero and their distribution closer to that of all-healthy samples in source domain.
 By integrating the classification loss and DA loss together, the model loss function is as follows,

-where the factor $\lambda$ is a constant which weighs the contribution of the DA loss.
+where the factor $\lambda$ is a constant that weighs the contribution of the DA loss.